bitquant/cloudflare-workers/README.md

 See ['Using NPM modules'](https://developers.cloudflare.com/workers/writing-workers/using-npm-modules/) to `require` the package in your worker.

 ## Supported Operations
-`worker.use(handler)`  Add middleware that executes on every path
+`worker.use(handler)`  Add a handler that executes on every path

-`worker.use(path, handler)`  Add middleware that executes on a specific path
+`worker.use(path, handler)`  Add a handler that executes on a specific path

 `worker.get(path, handler)`  Executes a handler on GETs for a specific path